AndresDoesCode/SparkHacks2026/README.md

 ## Features We're Proud Of

-✅ Real-time everything (no page refreshes needed)
+- Real-time everything (no page refreshes needed)
-✅ Support for multiple content types in portfolios
+- Support for multiple content types in portfolios
-✅ Clean, simple interface
+- Clean, simple interface
-✅ Follow system that works instantly
+- Follow system that works instantly
-✅ Personal dashboards for each user
+- Personal dashboards for each user

----

-## What Could Be Better

-If we had more time, we'd add:
-- Direct messaging between creators
-- Image upload (currently uses URLs)
-- Search and filter features
-- Mobile version
-- Notifications

 ---